AliceO2Group/QualityControl/doc/Advanced.md

-          "type": "Check",,           "": "Type of the data source: \"Check\" or \"Aggregator\"", "name": "dataSizeCheck",    "": "Name of the Check or Aggregator", "QOs": ["newQuality", "another"], "": ["List of QOs to be checked.", "Can be replaced by \"all\".
-Can be omitted for Checks", "that publish a single Quality or to mean \"all\"."]
+          "type": "Check",,           "": "Type of the data source: \"Check\" or \"Aggregator\"", "name": "dataSizeCheck",    "": "Name of the Check or Aggregator", "QOs": ["newQuality", "another"], "": ["List of QOs to be checked.", "Can be omitted for Checks",
+                                          "that publish a single Quality or to mean \"all\"."]
         }]
       }